 There are so many different ways that you can make money from selling digital products online.
 Basically, if you know how to do something, you can package it up as a digital product and sell it.

 And there are so many different ways you can “package it up.”

 I’ve actually gotten this question quite a few times in the past, so I thought I’d directly address it on the blog.
 In this post, I’ll be sharing how you can decide on what type of digital product you should create.

 But first, let’s go over WHY you should be creating one!

-If you’re an online business owner, digital product creation should definitely be on your radar and there are quite a few reasons for that.
+If you’re an online business owner, having a variety of digital products to sell on your site should definitely be on your radar and there are quite a few reasons for that.